GitbookIO/gitbook/README.md

     // It's not advised this option in the book.json "generator": "site",

-    // Book title and description (defaults are extracted from the README) "title": null,
+    // Book metadats (somes are extracted from the README by default) "title": null,
     "description": null,
+    "isbn": null,

     // For ebook format, the extension to use for generation (default is detected from output extension)
     // "epub", "pdf", "mobi"